oracle/ojdbc-extensions/ojdbc-provider-oci/README.md

   - Mandatory
   - Possible values
     - OCID of the secret (if vault-oci)
-    - URI Azure Key Vault URI (if (vault-azure)
+    - Azure Key Vault URI (if vault-azure)
     - Base64 Encoded password (if base64)
     - Text
 - authentication
-  - Optional (it will apply defaults in the same way that described in [Configuring Authentication](#configuring-authentication)).
+  - Optional (it will apply defaults in the same way as described in [Configuring Authentication](#configuring-authentication)).
   - Possible Values
     - method
     - optional parameters (depends on the cloud provider, applies the same logic as [Config Provider for Azure](../ojdbc-provider-azure/README.md#config-provider-for-azure)).